Our collection in Canberra is vast because most Australian Government agencies have central offices in Canberra.

 Our copyright collection dates back to colonial times.
 It highlights Australia's creative and social history.

 Patent and trademark records capture a unique view of Australian history.

 Canberra research centre

 You can view National Archives records in our research centres.
 These used to be called reading rooms.

-The Canberra research centre at Old Parliament House is open from 9am to 5pm weekdays, and is closed public holidays.
+The Canberra research centre is open from 9am to 5pm weekdays, and is closed public holidays.

 For more information visit our research centres page.